 Mars is the world orbiting the sun one step outward from Earth’s orbit.
 Earth takes one year to orbit the sun once.
 Mars takes about two years to orbit once.
 The adjacent orbits of Earth and Mars are the reason Mars is one of the most fascinating planets to watch in our sky, and they’re the reason Mars is sometimes bright and sometimes faint.
-Mars is brightening dramatically now … and is going to get much brighter in the coming weeks!
+Mars is bright now … nearly as bright as it’s been in two years!

 The brightness of Mars in our sky depends on where our two planets are in orbit around the sun.
 Sometimes Earth is close to Mars, and sometimes we are far away.